NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

 While limited prior work \cite{saglam2025largelanguagemodelsencode, zhao2025llmsencodeharmfulnessrefusal, mckenzie2025detecting} has explored probing model internals to guard against general jailbreaks, they focus on a single \lq\lq harmfulness" concept.
 However, we contend that such a monolithic, universal, context agnostic harmfulness concept does not exist.
 Instead, privacy violations are inherently context-dependent, potentially resulting in distinct concept directions in latent space.

 For illustration, we observe that a general harmfulness probe would fail to flag contextually privacy violating queries.
-A general harmfulness probe is trained on WildJailbreak prompts, as in \cite{saglam2025largelanguagemodelsencode} (using 2000 attack prompts paired with 2000 benign prompts to maintain class balance) , and then tested on single-turn privacy violating and benign prompts in the CMPL Insurance scenario.
-Results are reported in \Cref{fig:wildjailbreak_on_insurance} for \textsl{GPT OSS 20B}.
-Note how the harmfulness probes achieve trivial, random guess test accuracy for several layers, especially later layers that are often used for such probing exercises, and, except for one early layer, never exceed $85$\% test accuracy, compromising both safety and utility by misclassifying both malicious and benign prompts, mirroring the filtering performance of Llama Guard in \Cref{sec:baseline_comparison}.
-Additionally, while some early layers show non-trivial probing accuracy, \Cref{fig:wildjailbreak_on_insurance} (right) shows that the probes have low confidence in their predictions, as quantified by extremely small distances from the decision boundary and differences between projection scores for privacy-violating and benign prompts.
+A general harmfulness probe is trained on WildJailbreak, as in \cite{saglam2025largelanguagemodelsencode} (using 2000 attack prompts paired with 2000 benign prompts to maintain class balance) , and then tested on single-turn privacy violating and benign prompts in the CMPL Insurance scenario.
+Results are reported in \Cref{fig:direction_orthogonality_and_superposition} (left) for \textsl{GPT OSS 20B}.
+Note how the harmfulness probes achieve trivial, close to random guess test accuracy for several layers, especially later layers that are often used for such probing exercises and never exceed $65$\% test accuracy, compromising both safety and utility by misclassifying both malicious and benign prompts, mirroring the filtering performance of Llama Guard in \Cref{sec:baseline_comparison}.
+Additionally, \Cref{fig:wildjailbreak_on_insurance_proj_scores} shows that the probes have low confidence in their predictions, as quantified by negligible distances from the decision boundary (differences between projection scores for privacy-violating and benign prompts).
 This shows that probing for general notions of malice may not offer transferrable filters, especially for the more semantically meaningful later layers, and further illustrates the importance of training context specific privacy probes for input filtering.

 Furthermore, it is observed that privacy violation directions in different contexts can vary significantly.
-For instance, \Cref{fig:cosine_sim_cmpl_insurance_vs_scheduling} shows that directions pertaining to privacy violation in two different scenarios (CMPL Insurance and CMPL Scheduling) are nearly orthogonal across all layers of the same model (\textsl{Qwen 2.5 32B Instruct}), even if they pertain to a similar concept.
+For instance, \Cref{fig:direction_orthogonality_and_superposition} (center) shows that directions pertaining to privacy violation in two different scenarios (CMPL Insurance and CMPL Scheduling) are nearly orthogonal across all layers of the same model (\textsl{Qwen 2.5 32B Instruct}), even if they pertain to a similar concept, with an average cosine similarity of 0 across all layers.
 This further reinforces the message that privacy probes need to be \emph{context-specific} for meaningful contextual privacy preservation.

-Additionally, we posit that directions for privacy violation intent in layer activation space, especially for more semantically informative later layers, arise largely from a combination of directions pertaining to sensitive attributes.
-Therefore, it may be possible to train probes pertaining to different attributes of the